arun-maitaitech/jest-test-clean-db/README.md

 </details>

-## Want to help?
+## Wanna help out?

-- [ ] Support other ways to connect to the DB (connection string? import details from a file?)
+- [ ] Add support for other ways to connect to the DB (connection string? import details from a file?).
-- [ ] Support other ORMs
+- [ ] Add support for other ORMs.
-- [ ] Support MySQL and other DBs
+- [ ] Add support for MySQL and other DBs.
-- [ ] Better test `describe_withCleanDB`
+- [ ] Better test `describe_withCleanDB`.
-- [ ] Test if the TypeScript step is really needed
-- [ ] Make the test file of the demo work, even when testing the failed tests (maybe output to a file, and compare the file with a pre-defined one)
+- [ ] Make the test file of the repository's demo project work despite testing failed tests (maybe forward the tests' output to a file, and compare the file with a pre-defined one).

 <!--
   TODO: